-Study weather, cloud, and wind radar fundamentals and applications
+Study weather and cloud radar fundamentals and applications

 How to apply

-Subscribe to our Reach for the Skies mailing list to be kept in the loop about upcoming courses.
+Subscribe to our training course mailing list to learn about upcoming courses.

 Learning outcomes